gchenfc/22Summer-3630/syllabus.md

 ### Project Late Policy

 The late policy for projects is to linearly decrease the maximum score from 100 to 0, starting at the submission deadline (Friday, 23:59:59) and ending the following Monday, 23:59:59.
 Thus, the maximum possible score decreases continuously from 100 to zero over the 72 hour period following the submission deadline (e.g., if you submit your project exactly 29 hours and 30 minutes late, you would have a maximum possible score of 59.02777777777778%).

+Late questionnaires and quizzes will not be accepted.

 ### Academic Integrity
 Academic dishonesty will not be tolerated.
 This includes cheating, lying about course matters, plagiarism, or helping others commit a violation of the Honor Code.
 Plagiarism includes reproducing the words of others without both the use of quotation marks and citation.
 Students are reminded of the obligations and expectations associated with the Georgia Tech Academic Honor Code and Student Code of Conduct, available online at www.honor.gatech.edu.